LukasNiessen/ArchUnitTS/README.md

 ### Reports

-Generate beautiful HTML reports for your metrics. _Note that this features is in beta._
+Generate beautiful HTML reports for your metrics. _Note that this features is in beta._ Default output path is `/reports`.

 ```typescript
 // Export count metrics report